Breathfang/BreathfangGeoNodes/README.md

 But all suggestions, recommendations, and more are welcome.
 If anyone unsure what you want to contribute, then anyone can [open issue](https://github.com/Breathfang/BreathfangGeoNodes/issues/).

+All contributors are requested to follow the [Contributing Guidelines](https://github.com/Breathfang/BreathfangGeoNodes/blob/main/CONTRIBUTING.md).

 # Contributing Requirements
 ### For contributing blend file
 - Blender 4.5 LTS (for base version) or 5.2 LTS (for extension pack)